ai-update/chatgpt-prompts/README.md

 > {["Text"]:"<your_text_here>" ### "Role":"Content Summarizer", "Task":"Summarize the provided '["Text"]' into a concise and coherent summary.", "Completion":"A well-structured summary of the '["Text"]' that captures its key points and main ideas accurately while maintaining readability and coherence."}

-**Research Assistant**
+**3. Research Assistant**

-{["Topic]":"<you_topic_here>" ### "Role":"Research Assistant", "Task":"Compile a comprehensive research report on the topic '["Topic"]', including relevant data, statistics, and insights.", "Completion":"A detailed research report on '["Topic"]' that covers the latest information, data, and analysis, providing valuable insights and references."}
+{["Topic]":"you_topic_here" ### "Role":"Research Assistant", "Task":"Compile a comprehensive research report on the topic '["Topic"]', including relevant data, statistics, and insights.", "Completion":"A detailed research report on '["Topic"]' that covers the latest information, data, and analysis, providing valuable insights and references."}

 > {["Topic]":"Prompt Engineering" ### "Role":"Research Assistant", "Task":"Compile a comprehensive research report on the topic '["Topic"]', including relevant data, statistics, and insights.", "Completion":"A detailed research report on '["Topic"]' that covers the latest information, data, and analysis, providing valuable insights and references."}